 Responding to Your Phone Calls and E-Mails

-This high volume of inquiries, combined with the large population in South Winnipeg – St. Norbert (the largest ward in Winnipeg, with over 66,700 residents!) can make it challenging for us to respond to emails and calls in a timely manner.
+This high volume of inquiries, combined with the large population in South Winnipeg–St. Norbert (Winnipeg’s largest ward, with 66,700+ residents!) can make it challenging for us to respond in a timely manner.
 Bev and I find this very frustrating, and I apologize if you find our response time is not as quick as you’d like.
 I can assure you we’d like to be able to provide a more rapid turnaround also!

-If you have called or emailed our office, and we have not responded within 3-5 days, please be patient – we will get back to you.
-Always feel free to contact us again!
+- If you have contacted our office, and we have not responded within 3-5 days, please be patient – we will get back to you.

-Each City Councillor receives approximately $80,000 annually for the Ward to support the following resources:
+It’s interesting to know that each of Winnipeg’s 15 City Councillors receives approximately $80,000 annually for the Ward to support the following resources:

 - Community Ward Assistant